meraf00/chip8-emulator/README.md

 # CHIP8

-A simple chip8 emulator written in c.
+A simple chip8 emulator written in C.

 # Requirements